 Are elongated toilet seats different sizes?

 Elongated toilet seats do come in different sizes.
-The term “elongated” simply refers to the oval shape of the toilet bowl.
+The term “elongated” refers to the oval shape of the toilet bowl.
 Their size can range from 18 to 20 inches.

 How do you measure a toilet seat?